sonamdargay/sonamdargay/README.md

 <h1 align="center"> Hello World! 👋 </h1>

 :beginner:  I am [Sonam Dargay](https://bt.linkedin.com/in/sonam-dargay-5aa4a0b6) .
-I am a full-stack developer and [blogger](https://bhutanio.com/) from The Kingdom of Bhutan. :evergreen_tree:
+I am a full-stack developer and [blogger](https://bhutanio.com/) from The Kingdom of Bhutan.
+Currently, I am pursuing my masters degree in Information Technology in Queensland University of Technology :evergreen_tree:

-:beginner:  I am a big fan of Spring Framework, and I have developed several enterprise Applications using Spring Boot. :sparkles:.
+:beginner:  I have developed several enterprise Applications using Spring Boot. :sparkles:.

-:beginner:  I have done wide range of projects which involved setting up of SMS Gateway Servers , Payment Gateway Integrations, and  Front-end development using Angular.
+:beginner:  I have done wide range of projects which involved setting up of SMS Gateway Servers, Payment Gateway Integrations, and  Front-end development using Angular.

-:beginner:  I am currently brushing up my skills in React and React Native.

 :beginner:  I am willing to work on free-lance projects and love to  contribute to open source projects.

 :beginner:  You can checkout my projects from here [![projects](https://forthebadge.com/images/badges/check-it-out.svg)](https://github.com/SvnvmD)

-:beginner:  Connect with me on LinkedIn :fireworks: [LinkeDin Profile](https://bt.linkedin.com/in/sonam-dargay-5aa4a0b6) :sparkler:
+:beginner:  Connect with me on LinkedIn :fireworks: [LinkedIn Profile](https://bt.linkedin.com/in/sonam-dargay-5aa4a0b6) :sparkler:

 ## Tech Stack :computer: